Jiimaan’ndewemgadnong (The Place Where the Heart of the Canoe Beats)

 A Pocket Park Project Intertwined with Nature, Culture, and Anishinaabe Tales of the Canoe.

 By Dawn Pond, GreenUP’s Downtown Vibrancy Project and Depave Paradise Program Coordinator

-The Downtown Vibrancy Project is now in its second year and this year we hosted many design sessions with local residents, First Nations communities, and local business.
+The Downtown Vibrancy Project hosted many design sessions with local residents, First Nations communities, and local business.
 We discussed what the canoe means to us all and how public art in our downtown could represent that connection.

 In those design sessions, we heard about how Peterborough is known as Nogojiwanong (the Place at the Foot of the Rapids), which is part of the territories of the Michi Saagiig Anishinaabe Peoples.
 From popular paddling and portage routes, to canoe building, this area is rich with canoe history.
 The culture of the Michi Saagiig Anishinaabe Peoples and their traditional connection with canoe travel in this area were themes that our community felt should be represented more prominently in our downtown.

 We are thrilled to see this partnership between the Downtown Business Improvement Area (DBIA) and GreenUP’s Depave Paradise project result in a new pocket park on the corner of King Street and Water Street.
-This new green space will soon also showcase two canoe-themed public art pieces created by local Anishinaabe artist Tia Cavanagh.
+This new green space features canoe-themed public art pieces created by local Anishinaabe artist Tia Cavanagh.

 The name of the park was also created by the community: Jiimaan’ndewengadnong (“The Place Where the Heart of the Canoe Beats”) is a beautiful Mizi-Zaagiing Anishinaabeg phrase translated by Elder Mary Taylor and Jack Hoggarth, Cultural Archivist, both from Curve Lake First Nation.